Characters: Jo Jos Bizarre Adventure Part 5

 - Teleport Spam: King Crimson's power makes him look like he's doing this, although the true nature of his power is much different.

-- Time Master: He can make time skip itself.
-Basically, he makes everything suddenly shift to what causality would result in in ten seconds time, without himself being affected with everything else.
-The Vento Aureo PS2 game represents this by having time slow down when he uses it, the screen colours going negative and everyone's movements slowed down to a jerky sort of stop motion.
+- This is represented in other media as teleportation or time slowing down.
+The Vento Aureo PS2 game represents this by having time slow down when he uses it, the screen colors going negative and everyone's movements slowed down to a jerky sort of stop motion.

 - Ultimate Evil: Desperately wants to be this, but ultimately fails